Match of the Century (tennis): Wills's amateur status

 During the Riviera season, the French press questioned Wills's amateur status over the issue of Wills agreeing to write a series of articles on her matches for the International News Service (INS).
 She had obtained sponsorship from the INS instead of the United States Lawn Tennis Association (USLTA) because the USLTA did not want her to travel to Europe until much later that spring to play in an international team competition while representing the United States.
 The USLTA, however, had an unrelated player-writer rule at the time that forbade players from writing for income about tournaments in which they were playing.
 In response to the press allegations, the USLTA conducted an investigation of whether Wills violated the rule.
 At the time of the investigation, Wills had yet to publish any of her writing for the INS.
 The USLTA ultimately cleared Wills of any wrongdoing on the basis of her statement that she intended to write about aspects of how to play tennis rather than the tournaments themselves.
-Spectators on the Riviera supported Wills in this matter upon finding out that she was stressed over the possibility of losing her amateur stress.
+Spectators on the Riviera supported Wills in this matter upon finding out that she was stressed over the possibility of losing her amateur status.

 Besides the investigation into Wills's writing, the press also questioned Wills for selling some of her artwork to various newspapers to help finance the trip.
 Among the works she sold was a sketch of Lenglen for $500.
 She was able to sell her work for such a high price largely because of her popularity as a tennis player rather than her artistic skill.
 Nonetheless, Wills was never investigated for these sales because the USLTA did not have a rule against the selling of art and the newspapers were officially making the purchases as art and not news.
 Because of the initial concerns, Wills also checked with the USLTA over whether the match itself could threaten her amateur status due to the large commercial interest in the event.
 They verified the business interests were not an issue because the players were not the ones profiting off of the match.